Significance tests of feature relevance for a black-box learner: Real Application

+This subsection applies the proposed tests to examine the significance of ``treatment'', ``gene expression'', and ``cell viability'' to MoA prediction of new drugs.
+The dataset consists of 23814 drug-MoA annotation pairs with three types of features (``treatment'', ``gene expression'', and ``cell viability''), and 207 binary labels indicating multiple targets of MoA responses, as illustrated in Figure \ref{fig:app_MoA}.
+Specifically, ``treatment'' includes ``treatment duration'' (continuous) and ``treatment dose'' (categorical); ``gene expression'' and ``cell viability'' include 773 gene expression data (continuous), and 100 human cells' responses (continuous) to drugs \cite{corsello2020discovering, subramanian2017next}, respectively.

+In this application, we consider the significance of those three types of feature sets, as displayed in Figure \ref{fig:app_MoA}.

+For implementation, we use TabNet \cite{arik2020tabnet} as the predictive model for our proposed tests.
+The results are summarized in Table \ref{tab:app_MoA}, which indicates that all tests fail to reject $H_0$ at $\alpha=0.05$ for ``gene expression'' features.
+For Cases 1 and 3, all tests consistently reject $H_0$, identify ``treatment'' and ``cell viability'' as significant features to MoA prediction.

-\subsection{Chest X-rays for pneumonia diagnosis}
+\subsection{{Chest X-rays for pneumonia diagnosis}}

-{This subsection illustrates the application of the proposed tests to chest X-ray images in a pneumonia diagnosis dataset\footnote{\url{https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia}} \citep{kermany2018identifying}.
-This dataset consists of 5,863 X-ray images, each labeled as ``Pneumonia" or ``Normal."
-For quality-control all the images were preprocessed by removing low-quality or unreadable scans.
-Then each image was diagnosed and graded by two expert physicians before training.
-Finally, a third expert examined an evaluation set to guard against grading errors.}

-{To proceed, we crop an image to produce a version of the image that focuses on the lung fields, based on DeepXR\footnote{\url{https://github.com/IVPLatNU/DeepCovidXR}}.
-Then, we use a square cropping region to retain important areas containing parenchymal anatomy (pleural spaces) and retrocardiac anatomy (left lower pulmonary lobe).
-The detailed information for the preprocessed dataset is summarized in Table \ref{tab:sum_Xray}.}
+This subsection illustrates the application of the proposed tests to chest X-ray images in a pneumonia diagnosis dataset \cite{kermany2018identifying}.
+This dataset consists of 5,863 X-ray images, each labeled as ``Pneumonia'' or ``Normal''.
+To proceed, we crop an image to produce a version of the image that focuses on the lung fields, based on DeepXR.
+Then, we use a square cropping region to retain important areas containing parenchymal anatomy and retrocardiac anatomy.

-{ Next, we produce a masked image by setting the pixels of a hypothesized region to be zero.
-Then, we train two convolution neural nets (CNNs) respectively on the original and masked chest X-ray images, each of which uses a CNN for binary classification as suggested in a Kaggle notebook\footnote{\url{https://www.kaggle.com/sanwal092/intro-to-cnn-using-keras-to-predict-pneumonia}}.
-The fitting parameters for CNN are as follows: \texttt{epochs} is 50, \texttt{batch\_size} is 16, and early termination involves the misclassification error with \texttt{validation\_split} being 0.2 and \texttt{patience} being 10.
-The number of repeated random splitting is set as 5 for the combined tests.
-Finally, we apply the one-split test, two-split test, and their combined tests based on the data-adaptive tuning scheme at a significance level of $\alpha=0.05$.
-More details are summarized in Table \ref{tab:sum_Xray}. }

-{Similarly, we also consider three different types of masked regions, as displayed in Figure \ref{fig:app_demo_X}.
-In particular,}
+For implementation, we specify the learning model as a convolution neural network (CNN) and apply the one-split test, two-split test, and their combined tests based on the data-adaptive tuning scheme at a significance level of $\alpha=0.05$.
+Similarly, we also consider three different types of hypothesized regions, as displayed in Figure \ref{fig:app_demo_X}.